-"You've heard of Prince Ruric Brassoff," Sir Arthur was half whispering to a thin little lady by his side, as Sacha wedged her way in to an unobtrusive corner; "the famous leader of the Nihilists, year remember: five hundred thousand roubles set upon his head?
-Well, they say she's in England now on purpose to ferret him."
-"And if she found him?" the thin little lady suggested in reply.
-"She couldn't do anything to him here."
+You've heard of Prince Ruric Brassoff,' Sir Arthur was half whispering to a thin little lady by his side as Sacha wedged her way into an unobtrusive corner, 'the famous leader of the Nihilists?
+You remember; five hundred thousand roubles set upon his head.
+Well, they say she's in England now on purpose to ferret him.'

+'And if she found him?' the thin little lady suggested in reply; 'she couldn't do anything to him here.'

 Sir Arthur shrugged his shoulders.
-It was a foreign trick he'd picked up in Vienna when he was military attaché.
-"Not openly," he answered, with a dry little laugh.
-"But poison, perhaps, or a knife-these Russians are so unscrupulous."
+It was a foreign trick he'd picked up in Vienna when he was a military attaché.

+'Not openly,' he answered, with a dry little laugh.
+'But poison, perhaps; or a knife-these Russians are so unscrupulous.'

 Sacha's calm eyes flashed fire; for she could remember Petersburg still, and her martyred father.
-But she followed the direction which both their glances took, and sav a large-built woman with very fully developed charms, who was talking with great animation and wide-open eyes to Lord Caistor by the mantel-piece.
-Sacha had never seen the Cabinet Minister before, to be sure, but she recognized him at once from the caricatures in Punch and the photographs in the shop-windows.
-Or at least, if not the famous man himself, there, at any rate, his still more famous eyeglass.
-As for the lady who was chatting with him, a flash of intuition told her, somehow, by the aid of Sir Arthur's words, it could be none other than Madame Mireff, the Russian spy or unaccredited agent, currently believed to exert so curious an influence on Lord Caistor himself, and on that mysterious entity, his Foreign Policy.
-"The prince is very rich, isn't he?" the thin little lady by Sir Arthur's side asked curiously.
-"Was!"
+But she followed the direction which both their glances took, and she saw a large-built woman with very fully-developed charms, who was talking with great animation and wideopen eyes to Lord Caistor by the mantelpiece.
+Sacha had never seen the Cabinet Minister before, to be sure, but she recognised him at once from the caricatures in Punch and the photographs in the shop-windows.
+Or, at least, if not the famous man himself, at any rate his still more famous eyeglass.
+As for the lady who was chattering with him, a flash of intuition told her somehow, by the aid of Sir Arthur's words, it could be none other than Madame Mireff, the Russian spy or unaccredited agent, currently believed to exert so curious an influence on Lord Caistor himself, and on that mysterious entity, his foreign policy.

+'The Prince is very rich, isn't he?' the thin little lady

+by Sir Arthur's side asked curiously.

+'Was!'
 Sir Arthur corrected.
-"He had millions at one time.
-But he flung away half his fortune on the Cause years and years ago; and the other half the Government vory wisely seized and employed in suppressing it."
-"And is he known to be in England at all?" the thin little lady went on, looking sidewise at the presumed Madame Mireff.
-Sir Arthur shrugged his shoulders again.
+'He had millions at one time.
+But he flung away half his fortune on the Cause years and years ago; and the other half the Government very wisely seized and employed in suppressing it.'

+'And is he known to be in England at all?' the thin little lady went on, looking sideways at the presumed